-The commodities markets continue to face challenges in 2016 with many junior resource companies experiencing difficulty remaining solvent.
-Rogue remains well financed, completing its 2016 exploration program with the ability to complete its 2017 project plans.
-The Langmuir nickel resource and Radio Hill iron ore projects are in good standing and do not require additional expenditures for the next two to three years.
-However, the nickel market has begun to recover and the Langmuir property represents an excellent exploration target for additional nickel sulphide mineralization and the Radio Hill project is a prime 1,800 hectares of prospective land for gold mineralization adjoining Pen Gold (Rapier Gold's recently consolidated Pen North and South properties) to the west, which appears to contain the western extension of the Porcupine Destor Fault Zone.
+The commodities markets continue to face challenges in 2018.
+The Langmuir nickel resource and Radio Hill iron ore projects are in good standing and do not require additional expenditures for the foreseeable future.
+However, the Langmuir property represents an excellent exploration target for additional nickel sulphide mineralization and the Radio Hill project is a prime 1,800 hectares of prospective land for gold mineralization adjoining Pen Gold (Rapier Gold's recently consolidated Pen North and South properties) to the west, which appears to contain the western extension of the Porcupine Destor Fault Zone.